 To get your GED diploma, you must pass the four separate subtests of the GED exam.
 These subtests cover English Literacy (Reasoning through Language Arts), Math (Mathematical Reasoning), Social Studies, and Science.

-The GED exams are for adults who never finished high school.
+The GED exams are for adults who have never finished high school.
 In New Jersey, state residency is required, but test-takers don’t need to attend a prep course or take a qualification practice test first.
 The minimum age to qualify for testing in New Jersey is 16, but 16 and 17-year-olds must meet additional requirements.
 Read also this post about the New Jersey online GED test.